garnertb/suite-qgis-plugin/doc/source/manual/gui.rst

 Version support and limitations
 ********************************

+This plugin is targeted at the elements of the OpenGeo Suite, and it is tested with the versions of those element included in the latest release of the Suite (4.0).
+However, you can use most of the functionality if you are using individual installation of elements such as GeoServer and PostGIS.

+There should be no problems using a different version of PostGIs, but the following remarks should be considered when using a separate GeoServer installation.

-The current version is the plugin is targeted at GeoServer 2.3.x.
+The current version of the plugin is targeted at GeoServer 2.3.x.
 If you are using an older version, you might encounter some problems, and some elements might not be correctly configured due to differences in the way they are handled by GeoServer or in changes in the REST API that the plugin uses to communicate with GeoServer.
 Although most things should work fine if connecting to a GeoServer 2.2.x catalog, the following are some of the incompatibilities that have been detected.

 - Empty groups.
 Layers belonging to a group are not found, since the group definition has a different structure
 - Styles belonging to a given namespace are not found.
 Only styles with no namespace are reported if using GeoServer 2.2.x